berkeley-scf/tutorial-dask-future/index.md

 author: Christopher Paciorek
 ---

-## 1) This Tutorial
+## 1. This Tutorial

 This tutorial covers the use of R's future and Python's Dask packages, well-established tools for parallelizing computions on a single machine or across multiple machines.
-There is also a bit of material on Python's Ray package, which was developed more recently.
+There is also a bit of material on Python's Ray package, which was developed more recently (but has been around for a while).

 You should be able to replicate much of what is covered here provided you have Rand Python on your computer, but some of the parallelization approaches may not work on Windows.

 This tutorial assumes you have a working knowledge of either R or Python, but not necessarily knowledge of parallelization in R or Python.

-Materials for this tutorial, including the Markdown files and associated code files that were used to create this document are available on GitHub at [https://github.com/berkeley-scf/tutorial-dask-future].
+Materials for this tutorial, including the Markdown files and associated code files that were used to create these documents are available on GitHub at [https://github.com/berkeley-scf/tutorial-dask-future].
 You can download the files by doing a git clone from a terminal window on a UNIX-like machine, as follows:

 ```bash
 git clone https://github.com/berkeley-scf/tutorial-dask-future
 ```

-See the `Makefile` for how to generate the html files in this tutorial.

 This tutorial by Christopher Paciorek is licensed under a Creative Commons Attribution 3.0 Unported License.

-## 2) Some useful terminology:
+## 2. Some useful terminology

   - *cores*: We'll use this term to mean the different processing units available on a single node.